t-hendricks/uhc-portal/README.md

 make binaries
 ```

-# Running locally

-To run the application in your development environment, you need 3
-things:

-1.  either a real or mock backend

-2.  insights "chrome" proxy

-3.  webpack dev server

-The following explains these parts in detail; see `README-tldr.md` file
-for quick commands that do all that.

-In general, once you configure your backend proxy, the `yarn start` command should suffice for running everything.
-The next section will teach you how to configure it.

-## A real backend

-You will need to start the backend proxy server, which acts as a
-proxy for the *OpenID* and API services that are required by the
-application.
 Before starting it make sure to have an offline access
 token, either in the `UHC_TOKEN` environment variable or in the `token`
 parameter of the configuration file: